 - A palette pad (pads you can purchase from art supply stores or online, are made of gray or white sheets of coated paper)

 - disposable plastic plates (you can keep and reuse once the paint has dried)

 - sheets of freezer paper (not wax paper or parchment paper) taped to a table or piece of wood

 - shellac coated wood available in art stores as traditional painting palettes

-Pictured here, along with Golden’s Acrylic Glazing Medium in the center of the palette, I placed several earth tone colors: Sap Green, Burnt Sienna, Payne’s Gray, Raw Umber and Carbon Black.
 Dip a brush or rag (pictured here) into the medium first, picking up about ¼ teaspoon of the medium, then dip the same rag with the medium into a small amount of one or more of the paint colors.
 Both medium and paint will be on your rag or brush simultaneously but not mixed together.
 Now you can see why I call it a dirty mix glaze.

 Work in small areas while the paint is still wet.
 Switch to a clean brush or dry rag to remove some of the excess glaze to allow this newly applied glaze color to subtly blend into the image.
 As you finish one area, move along the edge using different combinations of color every 1″ – 2″ (25 – 51 mm).
-Avoid using the same color too frequently or applying the color too opaquely with not enough medium.
+Avoid using the same color too frequently or applying the color too opaquely by not including enough medium.